falkyre/cfl-led-scoreboard/README.md

 Hey, neat-o!
 You can rotate through multiple games now if you want to!
 Will still need some finessing, but definitely an improvement.

-### Pregame
+### Pregame Countdown

-Currently shows the team logos and the game time.
+Currently shows the team logos and the game time or countdown.

 ### Live scoring updates